Automating Cryptographic Protocol Language Generation from Structured Specifications: Architecture

-The messages are structured in four parts: the {\em knowledge}, the {\em sender}, the {\em receiver} and a communication {\em channel} in the between.
+The messages are structured in four parts: the {\em knowledge}, the {\em sender}, the {\em receiver} and a communication {\em channel} in their between.
 The {\bf knowledge part} is per entity and lists all the known variables and constants by the entity {\em before} either sending or receiving the message.
 The knowledge is beneficial to detect or restrict the designer not to use unknown structures.
 The {\bf sender part} shows two sub-parts: the first can include statements required to construct the message to send, and the second is the message as it is pushed to the channel.
 Similarly, the {\bf receiver part} shows two sub-parts but, in this case, they are inverted: the first is the incoming message, while the second are statements manipulating variables in the knowledge of the receiver, which has been just augmented with the received message.
 We remark that the received message may not be the same as originally sent by the sender.
 Any manipulation to the message can be done in the {\bf channel part}.
 This structure has the benefit of allowing the designer to model different scenarios of interest.
-In particular, (i) systematically biased channels can be implemented with a function in the channel, (ii) man in the middles may be embedded inside the message, without creating additional messages and simplifying the design of attacks, and (iii) faults can be implemented either as empty received messages or probabilistic functions in the channel.
+In particular, (i) systematically biased channels can be implemented with a function in the channel, (ii) a man-in-the-middle may be modelled by tampering with the received message, without creating additional parties and simplifying the design of attacks, and (iii) faults can be implemented either as empty received messages or probabilistic functions in the channel.
 The above listed scenarios are merely examples, and other scenarios can benefit from this particular structure of the message.
-Using the DHKE running example, we cherry-picked the first message sent in the protocol in Figure~\ref{fig:HLpsv}.
-We replaced the details of its content with a brief summary.
+Using the DHKE running example, we cherry-picked the first message sent in the protocol: